JosephGesnouin/Mask_RCNN/README.md

 * ([model.py](mrcnn/model.py), [utils.py](mrcnn/utils.py), [config.py](mrcnn/config.py)): These files contain the main Mask RCNN implementation.

+* [processvideo](samples/videoProcessing): a simple folder to test your weights on a given video

 # Training on MS COCO
 We're providing pre-trained weights for MS COCO to make it easier to start.
 You can use those weights as a starting point to train your own variation on the network.